ucan-wg/spec/README.md

 An action MUST be performed against some resource.
 Each action MAY have its own semantics.
 For example, actions MAY be unary, support a hierarchy, be monotone, form partial orders, etc. In addition, actions MAY be general and applicable to many kinds of resources or tied to a specific one.

 For instance, `wnfs/APPEND` is an action for WebNative filesystem paths.
 The action `wnfs/OVERWRITE` also implies the capacity to append.
 An email has no such tiered relationship.
-One can `email/SEND`, but there is no concept of a" super send."
+One can `email/SEND`, but there is no concept of a "super send."

 ## 2.3 Capability